lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The first line indicates that we want to use the system of unit called 'lj', for lennard-jones, for which all quantities are unitless.
+    The first line indicates that we want to use the system of unit called *lj*, for lennard-jones, for which all quantities are unitless.

 .. admonition:: Background Information (optional) -- About LJ units